hopeit-git/hopeit.engine/README.md

 **Steps**: each Event can define a list of Steps to be executed when the event is triggered. *hopeit.engine* ensures the ordered execution of steps and dependency based on its inputs/outputs, allowing each step to be concise and independently testable.

-**Plugin**: a special type of App that can extend other Apps functionality.
+**Plugin**: a special type of module that can extend the framework or other Apps functionality.

-**Server**: a group of Apps and Plugins, a server configuration file plus an Open API specification file can run together using hopeit.server.web module.
+**Server**: a group of Apps and Plugins, a server configuration file plus an OpenAPI specification file can run together using hopeit.server.web module.

-Check [Simple Example Application](apps/examples/simple-example) for examples of supported event types, steps, configuration and Open API specification files.
+Check [Simple Example Application](apps/examples/simple-example) for examples of supported event types, steps, configuration and OpenAPI specification files.

 ### A Simple Microservice